Two Americans have died volunteering for an anti-ISIS militia in Syria

 "He was always someone who, when he set his heart to it, there was no changing his mind," Dedrick told NBC News.
 "It was sad, but I was, and still am proud of him."

-Grodt and another American, Nicholas Warden, were killed over two days last week, the YPG said.
+Grodt and another American, Nicholas Warden, were killed over two days last week, the YPG said, although NBC News has not independently confirmed Warden's death.

 Warden also traveled to Syria to fight ISIS after seeing the attacks the group was inspiring across the United States and the West.